 Learning how to liberate yourself from this groove of negativity is altogether achievable once you set the intention.
 The techniques described in my posts, “Stuck in the Groove,” and “Breaking Free from the Comfort Zone,” illuminate the method for coming out of the groove of old thoughts and feelings.

 As a baseball fan, I’ve often been curious about those who sit in the stands with pencil and scorecard in hand.
 They make note of most every transaction of the game — a measuring if you will.
 Yet they miss the poetic elegance and flow of the game.
-If you measure yourself, you’ll miss out on the flow of life, you should stick to playing your casinodames.com games.
+If you measure yourself, you’ll miss out on the flow of life,visit this website you should stick to playing your casinodames.com games.

 I’m not, however, proposing an anything goes attitude.
 There is a vast difference between the measuring analysis of our thoughts or a reflective self-evaluation.
 Evaluating is a gentler, and a subtler checking in, whereas the measuring makes a much deeper and incisive cut into the fabric of our being.
 Such measuring ruptures the integrity of our life experience and severs our greater participation in and with life.
 You cannot engage in the flow of life if you are mired in analytical self-measurement.